 Way 8: Try increasing the bit rate of your video

 A video file quality is measured by bit rate.
 Higher the bit rate, better the quality.
 Try re-export your video with the higher bit rate settings.

 Usually, the acceptable setting combination is a bit rate 3000 kbps with compression format of H.264, and dimension 1280×720.
 Try to keep your videos in the range of 3000-5000 kbps bit rate.
 You can check your video’s bit rate through any media player.
 For VLC Player, open the video, go to Tools and select Media Information.
 If you are using Quicktime, press command-I to view bit rate information.

 |Tip: For good quality videos to be shared on social media work at 1080px video with a 30fps frame rate, 16:9 aspect ratio and file format to a H.264.
 This is irrespective of the camera you are using, whether GoPro, Canon DSLR, Panasonic, Nikon, etc.

 Way 9: Update your graphics driver

 A poor and fuzzy video can be improved by updating the graphics driver of your system.
 Graphics driver (GPU or video card) enhance the performance of media on PC.
 They can improve the color, brightness, font, sound, and overall picture experience.
 Update to latest version of graphics drivers to improve the quality of your exported videos.

 In Mac systems, upgrading to latest operating system automatically upgrades the graphics driver while in Windows, they are automatically installed through Windows Update.
 You can also manually search and update graphics driver on your PC based on the requirement.

 So now when your exported video seems to lose color, sync, or sound, etc., do not worry, one of the above ways is surely going to rescue you from the situation.
-Still, if none of them work, use the secure and simple Stellar Phoenix Video Repair tool to fix the loss of quality and saturation in videos after export.
+Still, if none of them work, use the secure and simple Stellar Repair for Video tool to fix the loss of quality and saturation in videos after export.